aliElnajar/flappy-bird-game/README.md

 3. that one willl check if bird have height within any obstacle barrier and the same time bird and obstacles are met horizontally when obstacle position horizontally be 0 (which will be last till it pass by the full width) and that's the default fixed bird position
  - if that happened the score will be reset and game will end and we get back to the starting point
+ * used styled components for styling since passing props was needed in the project